-Please note that although the single factors mentioned above in general have a very small impact on suPAR, the overall impact of a number of risk factors may be considerable.
-Adjusted analyses show that a 30-year-old non-smoking, and physically active male of normal weight on a healthy diet has a suPAR level of about 2.5 ng/mL, whereas a 30-year-old obese, heavily smoking, and inactive male on an unhealthy diet has a suPAR level of about 5.4 ng/mL3.
+Please note that although the single factors mentioned above, in general, have very little impact on suPAR, the overall impact of a number of risk factors may be considerable.
+Adjusted analyses show that a 30-year-old non-smoking, and physically active male of normal weight on a healthy diet has a suPAR level of about 2.5 ng/mL, whereas a 30-year-old obese, heavily smoking and inactive male, on an unhealthy diet has a suPAR level of about 5.4 ng/mL3.
 This exceeds the difference between the 1st and 4th suPAR quartile in Figure 1 and therefore indicates a considerable risk difference.

 A healthier lifestyle change generally reduces suPAR levels and, in turn, lowers the risk of mortality.